amsb/react-evoke/README.md

 While hopefully, this library reflects a refined simplicity as I've iterated on it over the past few months, there are still some moving pieces I hope to pin down:

-* I want to be able to take advantage of the optimistic synchronicity enabled by React Suspense through the `Timeout` component (as I understand it).
+* Take advantage of the optimistic synchronicity enabled by React Suspense through the `Timeout` component (as I understand it).
 This is an immediate objective that can hopefully be accomplished once the suspense/`Timeout` API is finalized.
 * Implicitly resolve undefined state in select statements by capturing the undefined select path and implicitly dispatching path-based actions defined for the `Store`.
 This is a more aspirational objective that may not be reasonably realized.

 ## Legal